Concert Program Biography

 • The Kathleen Williams Prize 2008

-For highest marks in national exams (CRCCO)
+For highest overall marks in national exams (CRCCO)

 Awarded the Queen Elizabeth II Platinum Jubilee Medal in 2022, and formerly recognized with a Alberta Emerging Artist Award by the Lieutenant Governor of Alberta in 2020, Carlos Foggin is the Founder & Music Director Laureate of the Rocky Mountain Symphony Orchestra, serving as Music Director from 2016-2025, collaborating with esteemed soloists such as James Campbell CM, Glen Montgomery, Stephen Nguyen, Magdalena von Eccher, and Kathleen van Mourik, to name a few.
 He has performed live and in concert on CBC radio, and can be heard on numerous commercial recordings.